tupe-atharva/tupe-atharva/README.md

 - 👋 Hi, I’m @tupe-atharva
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning javaScript
+- 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on open source projects, ML and DL projects with a niche in Dev.
 - 📫 How to reach me ... mailto : roweratharva@gmail.com
 - ⚡ Fun fact: ... only those who do not know how to code think that AI will replace them